 Those who follow the precepts will thereby always be pure of deed.

-We have just considered what is meant by this, needing only to add that heedfulness should become continuous in our thoughts and deeds, “Watch yourself” being very good advice.
+We have just considered what is meant by “attentive,” needing only to add that heedfulness should become continuous in our thoughts and deeds, “Watch yourself” being very good advice.

-Many of us suffer from–and suffer because of–what I call the Pinochio Complex.
-Pinochio lived in the continual hope that one day he would wake up and find himself a real boy instead of a puppet.
+Many of us suffer from–and suffer because of–what I call the Pinocchio Complex.
+Pinocchio lived in the continual hope that one day he would wake up and find himself a real boy instead of a puppet.
 We think that if we just wait long enough and lounge around the vestibule of spiritual life (reading the magazines in the Dharma Waiting Room) we will one day find ourselves out on the track and on our way–and soon at the goal.
-We are not really lazy, otherwise we could not even sustain our life on earth, yet effortlessness appeals to us endlessly, especially in spiritual matters.
-Any yogi who adopts the soap-commercial line about how quick and easy–“just like magic”–it is to meditate and attain enlightenment will sell very well.
+We are not totally lazy, otherwise we could not even sustain our life on earth, yet effortlessness appeals to us endlessly, especially in spiritual matters.
+Any yogi who adopts the soap-commercial line about how quick and easy–“just like magic”–it is to meditate and attain enlightenment will sell his “product” very easily.
 His customers will not get anything in the long run, but maybe they did not want to, anyway.

 Living according to the Teaching

 “Living the Dharma” is a better translation of dhammajivino.
 This indicates a life based fully on the precepts and extending to all the details that make up the Holy Life.
 It is much easier to believe, accept, discuss and even teach dharma, but Buddha tells us to live it.
 Excessive involvement in philosophy, theology, and scriptural (textual) study is an evasion of dharma in its only meaningful form: as a way of life.